PennyLaneAI/pennylane-pq/README.rst

 `PennyLane <https://pennylane.readthedocs.io>`_ is a full-stack Python library for quantum machine learning and automatic differentiation of hybrid quantum-classical computations.

-`ProjectQ <https://github.com/ProjectQ-Framework/ProjectQ>`_ is ProjectQ is an open-source compilation framework capable of targeting various types of hardware and a high-performance quantum computer simulator with emulation capabilities, and various compiler plug-ins.
+`ProjectQ <https://projectq.readthedocs.io>`_ is an open-source compilation framework capable of targeting various types of hardware and a high-performance quantum computer simulator with emulation capabilities, and various compiler plug-ins.

 This PennyLane plugin allows to use both the software and hardware backends of ProjectQ as devices for PennyLane.